0xPolygonMiden/miden-node/docs/external/src/network-operator/overview.md

 The network monitor runs `miden-network-monitor`.
 It is an observer and test client for network health.
 It is not required for block production, but it gives operators a single place to check whether RPC, validator, prover, faucet, explorer, note transport, and network-transaction flows are behaving as expected.

+### Funding Service

+The funding service runs `miden-funding-service`.
+It sends the chain's native asset to any account which asks for it, which lets infrastructure pay transaction fees on a network without a public faucet.
+It is not required for block production.
+The service owns one wallet account, pre-funded at genesis, and gives operators a single account to keep funded.